CompuTec/processforce-docs/current/user-guide/scheduling/gantt-chart/selecting-manufacturing-orders.md

 ![Deselecting Manufacturing Order](./media/scheduling-show-in-gantt.png)

-Clicking the arrow down on the Select button allows you to go to **ADD LINK** Scheduling Board.
+Clicking the arrow down on the Select button allows you to go to Scheduling Board.